Arabidopsis-Information-Portal/agave-ncbi-blast/README.md

 ### Updating the wrapper script template

-After updating the Docker Hub image, you must update the wrapper script template ({{ncbi-blast/blast.sh}}) to make it aware of the new asset.
+After updating the Docker Hub image, you must update the wrapper script template ({{ncbi-blast=V.v.v/blast.sh}}) to make it aware of the new asset.

-1. Update the DOCKER_APP_IMAGE value to point to the new image:tag
+1. Change the version numer of the *ncbi-blast-V.v.v* directory if the version was updated (as above)
-2. If there are any changes to the way BLAST is invoked (new parameters, etc.) make sure to edit those into the wrapper script as well.
+2. Update the DOCKER_APP_IMAGE value to point to the new image:tag
-3. Change the version numer of the *ncbi-blast-V.v.v* directory if the version was updated (as above)
+3. If there are any changes to the way BLAST is invoked (new parameters, etc.) edit those into the wrapper script as well.
 4. Upload the *ncbi-blast-V.v.v* directory to an Agave storageSystem

 In the case where we've updated the BLAST software version:

 ```
-files-upload -r -F *ncbi-blast-2.2.31* $ARAPORT_USERNAME/applications
+files-upload -F *ncbi-blast-2.2.31* $ARAPORT_USERNAME/apps
 ```

 You may also wish to *only* revise the wrapper template to fix issues or add additional functionality.
 In this case, you will stay in the same git branch, not rename the *ncbi-blast-V.v.v folder*, and will simply re-upload the directory to the storageSystem, where its contents will over-write the previous contents.